-- Consider the following statements with respect to food security: - 1.
-Food security is ensured in a country only if enough food is available for all the people. - Food security is ensured in a country only if all the poor have the capacity to buy food of acceptable quality. - 3.
-Food security is ensured in a country only if there is no barrier to access to food.

-- (a) 1 and 3 only

-- (b) 2 and 3 only

-- (c) 1 and 2 only

-- (d) 1, 2 and 3

-- 2. Consider the following statements:
+- 1. Consider the following statements with respect to food security: - 1.
+Food security is ensured in a country only if enough food is available for all the people. - 2.
+Food security is ensured in a country only if all the poor have the capacity to buy food of acceptable quality. - 3.
+Food security is ensured in a country only if there is no barrier to access to food. - Which of the statements given above are correct? - (a) 1 and 3 only (b) 2 and 3 only - (c) 1 and 2 only (d) 1, 2 and 3 - Consider the following statements:

-- 1. The total production of the food decreases during natural calamities and the prices of food also fall.

-- 2. If a natural calamity is stretched over a longer period it may cause a situation of survival.

-- (a) 1 only

-- (b) 2 only

-- (c) Both 1 and 2

-- (d) Neither 1 nor 2

-- 3. Consider the following statements:

-- In the urban areas, the food-insecure families are those whose working members are generally employed in ill-paid occupations.

-- 2. The SCs and STs who have poor land base are prone to food insecurity.

-- 3. The food insecure people are large in economically backward states.

-- (a) 1 and 2 only

-- (b) 1 and 3 only

-- (c) 2 and 3 only

-- (d) 1, 2 and 3

-- 4. Consider the following statements:

-- 1. Hunger is one aspect indicating food insecurity.

-- 2. All people suffer from chronic hunger because of their very low incomes.

-- 3. Seasonal hunger is related to cycles of food growing and harvesting, and it is prevalent only in rural areas because of the seasonal nature of agricultural activities.
+- 1. The total production of the food decreases during natural calamities and the prices of food also fall. - 2.
+If a natural calamity is stretched over a longer period it may cause a situation of survival. - Which of the statements given above is/are correct? - (a) 1 only (b) 2 only - (c) Both 1 and 2 (d) Neither 1 nor 2 - 3.
+Consider the following statements: - 1.
+In the urban areas, the food-insecure families are those whose working members are generally employed in ill-paid occupations. - 2.
+The SCs and STs who have poor land base are prone to food insecurity. - 3.
+The food insecure people are large in economically backward states. - Select the correct answer using the codes given below: - (a) 1 and 2 only (b) 1 and 3 only - (c) 2 and 3 only (d) 1, 2 and 3 - 4.
+Consider the following statements: - 1.
+Hunger is one aspect indicating food insecurity. - 2.
+All people suffer from chronic hunger because of their very low incomes. - 3.
+Seasonal hunger is related to cycles of food growing and harvesting, and it is prevalent only in rural areas because of the seasonal nature of agricultural activities.

-- (a) 1 and 2

-- (b) Only 1
+- (a) 1 and 2 (b) Only 1

-- (c) 2 and 3

-- (d) Only 3
+- (c) 2 and 3 (d) Only 3

 - 5. Consider the following statements:

 - 1. India adopted a new strategy in agriculture which resulted in the Green Revolution, especially in the production of wheat and rice.

 - 2. India has become self-sufficient in food grains during the last 30 years because of a variety of crops grown all over the country.